kwartzlab/meeting-minutes/Board Meetings/bm179-20180510/agenda.md

           * Seconded: Shaun
           * Approved:Unanimous

-## New Business
-  * Attempted break in
-    * 178: New cameras requested, and the back door lock will now only be openable using the lockout system.
-Police report has been filed as a matter of course.

  * Membership database updates
     * 178: Database is ready, the only thing left is to hook up the membership application to it.

-  * Intentions to stay at 33 Kent
-    * 178: We're still looking for spaces, but intend to renew with the traditional lease.
-Melisa recommends setting a date internally of moving by 2020, if only to stop putting the moving date off.
-      * Motion to propose a moving date of January 2020 to the membership at the AGM
-          * Motion: Melissa
-          * Seconded: Ben
-          * Approved: Unanimous
+## New Business

-   * Budgets
+ * New Location possibilities
-     * Motion to increase the cleaning budget to $20/month
-          * Motion: Melissa
-          * Seconded: Jim F
-          * Approved: Unanimous

-     * Motion to create a property maintenance budget of $100/month, with Mike Robertson as Property Warden
-          * Motion: Melissa
+ * AGM preparations

+ * Proposed changes to role of President

-          * Seconded: Chris
+ * Training

-          * Approved: Unanimous
+ * Budget adjustments

-     * Motion to top up the Emergency fund to $8500
-          * Motion: Melissa
+ * Lease plan

-          * Seconded: Jim T
-          * Approved: Unanimous
+ * Repair plan

 ### New Members

-  * Stephen Lizak
-  * Andrew Pys
+  * Gordon Waller
-  * Robert Gissing
+  * Marion Grant

  * Motion to approve
-   * by: Shaun
+   * by:
-   * seconded: Jim T
+   * seconded:
-   * approved: Unanimous
+   * approved:

 ### Member Hiatus

 ### Member withdrawals
-  * Neil Sandison
-  * Aarno Aapro

 ### Overdue Accounts (In Camera)